USCbiostats/PM566/website/content/assignment/10-lab.md

 ```
 ## Exercise 6.3

-Repeat the previous query and sort by the count in descending order
+Repeat the previous query and sort by the count in descending order.

 ```sql